Keibert Ruiz Preview, Player Props: Nationals vs. Phillies

-The Washington Nationals, including Keibert Ruiz (.342 batting average in his past 10 games), take on starting pitcher Cristopher Sanchez and the Philadelphia Phillies at Nationals Park, Saturday at 4:05 PM ET.
+The Washington Nationals, including Keibert Ruiz (.342 batting average in his past 10 games), battle starting pitcher Zack Wheeler and the Philadelphia Phillies at Muncy Bank Ballpark at Historic Bowman Field, Sunday at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Phillies.
+He had a hitless performance in his previous game (0-for-4) against the Phillies.

 Keibert Ruiz Game Info & Props vs. the Phillies